 - Rinse your dishes.
 While this may seem counterproductive, dishes with excessive food scraps or dishes that have been sitting for a while may need to be pre-rinsed to loosen food particles that the dishwasher may miss.

-Are you guilty of any of these kitchen cleaning faux pas?
 Trust the Cleaning Specialists to give your kitchen a deep cleaning treatment for a healthier, safer home.
 Click here for a house cleaning quote today!